New York City skyline at dusk on a cloudy day with floating basketball courts in foreground

 2. Uptown or Downtown choose your own adventure

-Some subway station entrances are not always obvious and the same line may have different entrances depending on the direction you are travelling.
-For instance, we entered the station, paid the fare and only when we reached the platform realised we had the right train in the wrong direction (uptown instead of downtown).
+Some subway station entrances are not always obvious and the same line may have different entrances depending on the direction you are travelling–uptown or downtown.

 3. Where NOT to stay in New York City the first time

 Brooklyn is a long way away!
-Not all of Brooklyn, but if like us you choose to cut the cost of your trip by booking an Airbnb in a suburb like Crown Heights, expect a good hour commute to much of where you’ll want to spend time in Manhattan.
+Not all of Brooklyn.
+But if you choose money by booking an Airbnb in a suburb like Crown Heights, expect a good hour commute to much of where you’ll want to spend time in Manhattan.
 The upside is you’ll explore Brooklyn much more than the usual NYC traveller and the borough has a lot to offer!
-I would advise first time New York City visitors to find accommodation in a more central location, somewhere around Midtown is most convenient.

 4. Accommodation on a budget (that isn’t a hostel)